 - Plastic-free shampoo and conditioner bars from The High-End Hippie—every two bars purchased plants a tree.

-- A 60-minute signature consultation at The Green Vanity, which carries a variety of sustainable beauty brands and focuses on cosmetics and beauty waste management.
+- A 30-minute skin consultation at The Green Vanity, which carries a variety of sustainable beauty brands and focuses on cosmetics and beauty waste management.

-- Green beauty products from Chickpeace Zero Waste Refillery, which is owned by Kelowna local, Allisha Heidt, who completed her post-graduate studies in sustainability planning at UBC Okanagan.
+- Green beauty products from Chickpeace Zero Waste Refillery, owned by Kelowna local Allisha Heidt, who completed her post-graduate studies in sustainability planning at UBC Okanagan.

 - Honey Soap & Lotion Set from Meadow Vista Honey Wines, a five-and-a-half acre farm in East Kelowna with 150 bee hives.